 - You must demonstrate reading proficiency of French, German, Spanish, or another language deemed by the department to be academically appropriate.
 Adequate reading knowledge may be demonstrated by one of the following options:

-- Four semesters or their equivalent in one language with a minimum average grade of B at an accredited institution, completed not more than five years before your first graduate course in the UAH program or taken during your time in the M.A. program.
+- Three semesters or their equivalent in one language with a minimum average grade of B at an accredited institution, completed not more than five years before your first graduate course in the UAH program or taken during your time in the M.A. program.

 - Intermediate-level performance on a UAH examination in the language, given by arrangement with the appropriate member of the faculty in the Department of World Languages and Cultures.

-- In lieu of the language requirement, additional graduate coursework of three semester hours of English.
+- In lieu of the language requirement, additional graduate coursework of three semester hours in Linguistics.
 EHL 505 (Survey of General Linguistics) or EHL 507 (Advanced English Grammar Studies) or a designated course of a similar nature is required.
 These three semester hours are generally in addition to the hours required for the M.A. degree itself.
 Bear in mind that many Ph.D. programs still expect proficiency in one or often two foreign languages, however.